palantir/conjure/getting_started.md

 ## 1. Add the `com.palantir.conjure` gradle plugin

 In your `settings.gradle` file, add some new projects to contain your API YML and generated code.
-Conjure YML files will live in `:your-project-api` and generated code will be written to the `-objects`, `-jersey`, `-typescript` projects.
+Conjure YML files will live in `:your-project-api` and generated code will be written to the `-objects`, `-jersey`, and `-typescript` sub-projects.

 ```diff
  rootProject.name = 'your-project'